Mac-Coleman/CSC-311-Cache-Simulator/README.txt

         number of reads, and information relating to the type of cache system that was simulated.

 Errors:
-    Errors that we have determined are incompatible with continuing the program will immediately cause the program to exit.
+    Errors that can not be resolved will immediately cause the program to exit.
     Errors which can be corrected or ignored will allow the program to continue.
     For example, trace files containing invalid lines will simply have their invalid lines ignored.